Simi-Sowunmi/Afro-Fem-Coders-Final-Project/README.md

 # Afro-Fem-Coders-Final-Project
-A landing page on promoting gender equality
+A landing page about SDG-5: Gender Equality